niloysikdar/uSAIL/README.md

 <img src="https://forthebadge.com/images/badges/powered-by-responsibility.svg">
 </p>

-### <p align = "center"> uSAIL is a complete Smart Appraisal solution, created for smart employers to automatically determine the appraisal rate for an employee - based on the user data collected from their official devices, using multiple Key Performance Indices (KPIs) as parameters</p>
+### <p align = "center"> uSAIL is a complete Smart Appraisal solution, created for smart employers to automatically determine the appraisal rate for an employee - based on the user data collected from their official devices, using multiple Key Performance Indicators (KPIs) as parameters</p>

 ## INSPIRATION ⭐